PopGenClustering/Clumppling/README.md

    ````
    python -m clumppling -h
    ````
-   If the installation was successful, you should see the usage of the program in the command window which tells you the required and optional arguments to the program.
+   If the installation was successful, you should see the usage of the program in the command window.
+The usage tells you the required and optional arguments to the program.
 It should look like:
    ````
     usage: __main__.py [-h] -i INPUT_PATH -o OUTPUT_PATH -f INPUT_FORMAT [-v VIS] [--cd_param CD_PARAM]
                        [--use_rep USE_REP] [--merge_cls MERGE_CLS] [--cd_default CD_DEFAULT] [--plot_modes PLOT_MODES]